An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 - Due solely to a citizen being in the area of a crime.

 - Because of a vindictive or overzealous officer.

 - After the planting of false evidence or insufficient evidence.

 - From racial profiling or improper identification.

 A person who is unlawfully arrested can face severe consequences.
-This may include incarceration, embarrassment and humiliation, and the fear of being convicted for a crime not committed.
+This may include incarceration, embarrassment, humiliation, and the fear of being convicted for a crime not committed.

 A wrongful arrest can be the basis of a police misconduct lawsuit.